 To manage change, first understand that there is a difference between change and transition.

-- Change is defined as the situations and occurrences that impact organizations and individuals, such as a new boss, a move to another location, or a shift in policy.
-Change creates the need to move from the way things used to be to the way they are now.
+- Change is defined as the situations and occurrences that impact organizations and individuals.
+Change creates the need to move from the way things used to be to the way they are now, such as a new boss, a move to another location, or a shift in policy.
+Learn our 5 Tips for Adapting to Change.

 Tips for Navigating the 3 Stages of Transition

 Transition involves 3 stages: an ending, a neutral zone, and a new beginning, according to William Bridges, a leader in the field of change management.